varungiridhar/varungiridhar.github.io/index.md

 - Multi-agent drone systems :airplane:
 - Self-driving cars :car:

-I'm currently a researcher in [PAIR Lab](https://www.pair.toronto.edu/) working with [Prof. Animesh Garg](https://animesh.garg.tech/).
-My current focus is on training robots to achieve a wide variety of tasks which often require learned dexterous manipulations :mechanical_arm:.
+I'm currently a researcher in [PAIR Lab](https://www.pair.toronto.edu/) working under [Prof. Animesh Garg](https://animesh.garg.tech/).
+My current focus is in findings ways to make robots solve complex tasks, which often require learned dexterous manipulations :mechanical_arm:.

 Outside of work and academics, I like to play :soccer: and read books (check out my reading list [here](/reading-list/)).
 <!-- add a section on blogs once you have a blog up -->